Diffusion-Based Speech Enhancement with Joint Generative and Predictive Decoders: Proposed Method

 \section{Proposed Method}

 Score-based diffusion models have already achieved performance comparable to that of the predictive model.
 However, the predictive model calls the neural network only once, while the diffusion model needs to call the neural network several times, which significantly increases the decoding time.
 Some multi-stage models incorporate enhanced predictive features into the diffusion model to significantly reduce the number of diffusion steps.
-However, these systems ignore the complementarity in the feature level between the predictive and generative models, since the generative models distort signals much differently from how the predictive models do \cite{https://doi.org/10.48550/arxiv.2212.11851}.
+However, these systems are pipeline structures, which limit to further utilize the complementarity between the predictive and generative models, since the generative models distort signals much differently from how the predictive models do \cite{https://doi.org/10.48550/arxiv.2212.11851}.
 Besides, introducing predictive information into generative models can help improve the performance of the diffusion process \cite{universal_2022}.
 Therefore, we implement these two different SE systems in the unified system by fusing them.
 The flowchart of the proposed method is shown in Fig.~\ref{pipline}.